PricesChartsStatisticsToolsArticles

 Analysis

-Ground beef prices have risen relentlessly, hitting a record $6.12/lb in mid-2025 and reaching $6.69/lb by December 2025 — an eye-watering 19.3% year-over-year increase.
+Ground beef prices have risen relentlessly.
+BLS data put the average at $6.75/lb in January 2026 — up 79% from the 2017 baseline and still climbing.
 Unlike eggs or chicken wings, there's been no correction.
 The trend is a steady, unbroken climb.

 The driver is the cattle cycle.
 The U.S. beef cow herd shrank to its smallest size since the 1960s, the result of years of drought in key cattle-raising states (Texas, Kansas, Oklahoma) that forced ranchers to liquidate herds.
 Rebuilding a cattle herd takes 3-4 years — cows need time to grow and breed — so the supply squeeze will persist well into 2026-2027.